NC State vs. Virginia college basketball game preview

 What is going to happen

 NC State has the makeup to pull it off.
-To defeat Virginia this year, you will have to remove half your shots from the field and Nek State can certainly do so.
+To defeat Virginia this year, you have to remove half of your shots from the field, and Nek State can certainly do so.

-You need to be able to limit your turnovers, and so can NC State.
+You need to be able to limit your turnovers, and NC State can do the same.
 However, NC State shooting was fine and only played against the Cavaliers 11 times in the first game and lost to seven.

 Nc state vs virginia prediction, line